caraya/personal-blog/content/blog/javascript-and-typescript-streams-advanced-patterns.md

 ## Important Note on Scope

 This is a selective toolbox, not a checklist.
-Use the sections that match the failure mode you are currently seeing:
+Use the sections that match the failure modes you are currently seeing:

 * Memory churn from allocations under heavy throughput
 * Hidden queue growth when backpressure signals are ignored
 * Multi-branch buffering surprises with `tee()`
 * Interrupted transfers that require protocol-aware resume
 * Incorrect file indexing due to UTF-8 byte/character mismatch
-* Version-risk tradeoffs with experimental iterable APIs
+* Version-risk trade-offs with experimental iterable APIs

-Each section is structured the same way: the problem signal, the mitigation pattern, and the tradeoffs you accept by using it.
+Each section is structured the same way: the problem signal, the mitigation pattern, and the trade-offs you accept by using it.

-## BYOB and Memory Allocation Tradeoffs
+## BYOB and Memory Allocation Trade-offs

 By default, each incoming chunk is delivered in a newly allocated buffer.
 When a stream processes a large number of chunks per second, the runtime must constantly allocate and later clean up those short-lived buffers.
 That extra allocation-and-cleanup cycle increases garbage collection (GC) work and can introduce latency spikes.